UN

 03

-If the guidance resonates, you'll have the option to go deeper with a full playbook.
-If not, you've lost nothing.
+If the guidance resonates, you'll have the option to go deeper with a plan for your ongoing reconnection approach.

 Each child is a separate situation.
 If you're navigating more than one relationship, you can run them separately.
 Each one is treated as its own private case.